-P. L. Light Systems Expert Articles: What is the Difference Between Metal Halide and Ceramic Metal Halide Luminaires?
+P. L. Light Systems Expert Articles: What is the Difference Between Metal Halide and Ceramic Metal Halide Grow Lights?

 We often get asked what the difference is between metal halide (MH) and ceramic metal halide (CMH) luminaires.
 While they both have similar technologies, there are some fundamental differences in how they operate.